gboeing/osmnx/README.md

 If you use OSMnx in your work, please cite the journal article:

-Boeing, G. 2017. "[OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks](https://geoffboeing.com/publications/osmnx-complex-street-networks/)." _Computers, Environment and Urban Systems_ 65, 126-139.
+Boeing, G. (2024).
+Modeling and Analyzing Urban Networks and Amenities with OSMnx.
+Working paper. <https://geoffboeing.com/publications/osmnx-paper/>

 ## Getting Started